Respect4Code/my-name-is-app/replit.md

 - Implemented complete 6-recording system including "What is your name?" social confidence feature
 - Enhanced Parent Guide with refined testimonial text emphasizing phonetic "sounding out" approach
 - Updated footer messaging for open source roadmap
-- Removed private browsing detection to maintain user trust and simplicity
+- **COMPLETELY ELIMINATED** all private browsing detection and mobile modal sources
+- Removed all browser alert(), confirm(), and prompt() calls from main app
+- Fixed recording hook to use silent fallbacks instead of throwing errors
-- Eliminated all browser capability warnings and alerts that could appear on mobile devices
+- Replaced all browser capability warnings with non-intrusive error states
-- Replaced intrusive alerts with silent fallbacks for better user experience
+- App now maintains 100% trust with parents - no unexpected modals on any device

 **Frontend Architecture:**
 - **Framework**: React 18 with TypeScript